 - Storage account “Allow Blob public access” is disabled – which returns 409 instead of 400 to the health probe.

 In this guide, I showed you how to configure Azure Application Gateway in front of Azure Blob Storage, so you can expose and enable HTTPS access to Azure storage container with custom domains without using Azure Content Delivery Network (CDN).

-Please note that the same steps described above will also apply to host your website in Azure Storage.
-For more information about static website, please check how to host a static website on Azure Blob Storage.
+Please note that the same steps described above will also apply to hosting your website in Azure Storage.
+For more information about static websites, please check how to host a static website on Azure Blob Storage.